 CINEMA TERMS & CONDITIONS

-01. Bookings & Tickets - Film Classifications & Ticket Purchase
+01. Bookings & Tickets - British Board of Film Classifications

 Prior to purchasing a ticket you must check the classification issued by the British Board of Film Classification or local authority for your selected film.
 We will always provide the classification for the film on the cinema pages.
 This will normally be displayed on this website in Film Classifications, at our box office, on our Film Information boards and on the Film Listings available from us.
 We are required to refuse admission to any person who is below the minimum age required by the relevant classification.
 In case of doubt the manager on duty will request proof of age from you and, at their discretion, may refuse entry, if you are unable to establish your age to his or her satisfaction.